DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/05b-deployment.markdown

 ![deployment-flow]({{ page.image_path | prepend: site.baseurl }}/deployment-flow.png)

-**Note:** Do not manage ReplicaSets owned by a Deployment.
-Consider opening an issue in the main Kubernetes repository if your use case is not covered below.

 The following are typical use cases for Deployments:

 1. Create a Deployment to rollout a ReplicaSet.
 The ReplicaSet creates Pods in the background.
 Check the status of the rollout to see if it succeeds or not.